VilleKemp/SeleniumTesting/README.md

 ```
 firefox http://localhost:80/mutillidae
 ```
 * remake the database
 Start testing!

+REST testing
+Note this API is kinda barebones and missing features.
+It requires python2 and atleas packages flask and flask-restful
+'''
+git clone https://github.com/VilleKemp/ExerciseTracker.git && cd ExerciseTracker && git checkout WIP
+'''
+Follow the README in branch WIP of the ExerciseTracker
 # Using browsermob
 Download and run browsermob-proxy binary
 * https://github.com/lightbody/browsermob-proxy/releases